Baháʼí Faith in Brazil: Seven Year Plan and succeeding decades

 Following the election of the Regional Baháʼí Spiritual Assembly of South America in 1950, in 1957 this Assembly was split into two - basically northern/eastern South America with the Republics of Brazil, Peru, Colombia, Ecuador, and Venezuela, in Lima, Peru and one of the western/southern South America with the Republics of Argentina, Chile, Uruguay, Paraguay, and Bolivia in Buenos Aires, Argentina.
 Brazil established its independent Baháʼí National Spiritual Assembly in 1961.
-By 1963 there were 12 assemblies in Brazil: Bahia, Campinas, Curitiba, Lagoa Grande, Niteroi, Pôrto Alegre, Recife, Rio de Janeiro, Santo André, São Caetano do Sul, Mogi Mirim, and São Paulo, plus an additional five communities with smaller groups of Baháʼís - Belém, Belo Horizonte, Brasilia, Cachoeira Dourada and Poços de Caldas.
+By 1963 there were 12 assemblies in Brazil: Bahia, Campinas, Curitiba, Lagoa Grande, Niterói, Porto Alegre, Recife, Rio de Janeiro, Santo André, São Caetano do Sul, Mogi Mirim, and São Paulo, plus an additional five communities with smaller groups of Baháʼís - Belém, Belo Horizonte, Brasília, Cachoeira Dourada and Poços de Caldas.
 In 1977 the first of the Macushi people join the religion.

 Baháʼí educational institutions

 In 1980 the School of the Nations, "Escola das Nações", a bilingual (English-Portuguese) internationalist Baháʼí school was founded in Brasília.
 During the 1990 International Literacy Year the school cooperated with several communities on projects, one of which included sponsorship by the Secretary of Education of the Federal District.
 In 2007 this school had approximately 610 students enrolled and 90 teachers on the staff including assistants.

 In the late 1980s and 1990s the Associação Monte Carmelo was formed as a community of educators, families, their children, and support staff forming a social and economic development non-governmental organization by the Ayvazian family who donated an 84000 m2 rural property they owned near Porto Feliz to the Baháʼí community so that it might be used to serve the needs of Porto Feliz and its vicinity.
 After careful assessment and consultation with local leaders and authorities, it was established that the best use for the property would be to turn it into a center for the material, human and spiritual education of (currently 120) children and adolescents of all religious backgrounds and ethnic groups from low income families.